Aero-ComSci/117-traversing-turtles-Kvapiwala/README.md

    a.
 Print(new_list) prints all values in one line whilst the for loop prints each value in a new line.
    b.
 The loop iterate for the same amount of times as the amount of values in the list, so 5 times.
    c.
-The loop variable is animal
+The loop variable is animal step 16:
+   a.
+If you remove a color from the color list an error happens whilst iterating through, this is because the iteration is based off the amount of turtles there are in the turtle_shapes list, hence there must be a matching amount of colors, when it gets to the last shape the loop fails to pop another color because it does not exist.
+   b.
+Removing a shape from the turtle list does not cause an error, rather it just iterates for less amount of times.
+Because our loop is based on the shapes in the list, if you remove one it simply iterates one time less.
 ```
 #### Description Of The App according to User Story